qavajs/steps-playwright/README.md

 {
     browser: {
         trace: {
-            event: 'onFail', // Event to save trace.
+            event: ['onFail'], // Events to save trace.
 Possible value onFail or AfterScenario
-            dir: 'dirToStoreTraces' // Dir to store traces.
+            dir: 'dirToStoreTraces', // Dir to store traces.
 Default is traces/
             attach: true // Define if trace need to be attached to cucumber report.
 Default false }
     }